reflectoring/reflectoring.github.io/_posts/2021-07-23-exposing-cloudwatch-metrics-with-spring-cloud-aws.md

 Let us understand the kind of measures they can be typically used for:

-### Counters
-Counter represents a single numerical value that only goes up.
-They are used to count requests served, tasks completed, errors occurred, etc. Counters should not be used for counts of items whose number can also go down.
-For these items we should use gauges described in the next section.
+1. **Counter**: Counter is used to measure numerical values which only increase.
+They can be used to count requests served, tasks completed, errors occurred, etc.

-### Gauges
-A gauge represents a single numerical value that can arbitrarily go up and down.
-Gauges are used for measured values like current memory usage, but also “counts” that can go up and down, like the number of messages in a queue.
+2. **Gauge**: A gauge represents a numerical value that can both increase and decrease.
+Gauge is used to measure values like current CPU usage, cache size, the number of messages in a queue, etc.

-### Timers
-Timers measure both the rate that a particular piece of code is called and the distribution of its duration.
-They do not record the duration until the task is complete.
-These are useful for measuring short-duration latencies and the frequency of such events.
+3. **Timer**: Timer is used to measure both the rate that a particular piece of code is called and the distribution of its duration.
+Timer does not record the duration until the task is complete.
+It is useful for measuring short-duration latencies and the frequency of such events.

-Different meter types result in a different number of time series metrics.
-For example, while there is a single metric that represents a Gauge, a Timer measures both the count of timed events and the total time of all events timed.

 ## Spring Boot Integration with Micrometer
-Getting back to our application, we will first integrate Micrometer with our Spring Boot application to produce these metrics.
+Coming back to our application, we will first integrate Micrometer with our Spring Boot application to produce these metrics.
 We do this by first adding a dependency on micrometer core library named `micrometer-core` :

 ```xml
     <dependency>